 Frank Langella is an American stage and film actor.
 He played Sherlock Holmes in a Broadway play Sherlock’s Last case in 1987.

 Jeremy Brett was an English actor most famous for his portrayal of Sherlock Holmes for British television.
-The complete playlist of all 41 episodes is available at https://my-filing-cabinet.com/sherlock-holmes-jeremy-brett/
+He is the best of them all for me. 🙂

 29. Rupert Everett – 2004

 Rupert Everett is an English actor.
 He played Sherlock Holmes in the 2004 British television film Sherlock Holmes and the Case of the Silk Stocking.
 Sherlock and Watson solve the serial murders of women using silk stockings.